bobby3605/remote-bootselect/README.md

 # remote-bootselect
 This program enables remotely setting the default boot option in grub.\
 There is a server program and a grub module.\
-This is currently alpha software and is not ready for real use.

 ## remote-bootselect-server
 This program listens for broadcast packets with a custom ethertype.\